Jax Tyres & Auto

 JAX Tyres & Auto is a tyre retailer in Australia.
 The company also provides wheels, brakes, suspension and other services for passenger, 4x4 and commercial vehicles.
-As of 2017, it was the Australia’s largest tyre retailer and was acquired by Hankook Tire.
+Since 2017 it has been a subsidiary of Hankook.

 History

-The company was founded in 1949 and opened their first store in Sydney.
+The company was founded in 1949 and opened its first store in Sydney.
 After the company's initial inception, it did not take long for JAX Tyres & Auto to grow and they opened several franchise stores.
 JAX Tyres & Auto was first established to supply only tyres, however from 1986, the company expanded its services from a tyre and wheel focused company to offer brakes and suspension servicing.
 In 2005, JAX Tyres & Auto merged with Quick Fit Tyres, which operated in Victoria and Queensland.

-As of Jun 2019, JAX Tyres & Auto has 87 franchise stores in Australia.
+As of September 2025, JAX Tyres & Auto has 94 stores in Australia.
+All are operated as franchises.

 Services

 Retail

 JAX Tyres & Auto sells tyres from global manufacturing brands including: BFGoodrich, Bridgestone, Continental, Dunlop, Goodyear, Hankook, Michelin, Pirelli and others.